maxbolgarin/servex/README.md

-# Servex - Swiss Army Knife for Go HTTP(S) Server
+# Servex - HTTPS Go server / API gateway for Vibe Coding

 [![Go Version][version-img]][doc] [![GoDoc][doc-img]][doc] [![Build][ci-img]][ci] [![GoReport][report-img]][report] [![MIT][mit-img]][mit]

 ![Servex](./.github/assets/pic.png)

 **Servex** is the HTTP server package that eliminates boilerplate and lets you focus on what matters—your business logic.
 Whether you're building APIs, web applications, or need a powerful reverse proxy, Servex provides the technical foundation so you don't have to.
+You will get production-ready features out of the box.
 It's built using Go's [net/http](https://pkg.go.dev/net/http) and [gorilla/mux](https://github.com/gorilla/mux).
 This package is designed to easy integrate into existing `net/http` servers.

 #### Servex gives you production-ready features out of the box:

 🚀 **Zero Boilerplate** - Configure once, code business logic
-🔒 **Security First** - JWT auth, rate limiting, security headers included
-🌐 **Dual Purpose** - Use as a library OR standalone proxy server
+🤖 **AI Friendly** - Servex is designed to be easy to use with AI, you can ask it to generate code for you 🔒 **Security First** - JWT auth, rate limiting, request filtering, security headers, audit logging included 🔄 **Reverse proxy / API gateway** - Servex has reverse proxy and API gateway features with easy configuration and many features
+💻 **Backend for frontend** - Servex can be used as a backend for frontend applications (BFF), you can use it to serve static files (SPA, SSR, etc.), API endpoints and proxy requests in a single port
-⚡ **Native Compatibility** - Works seamlessly with existing `net/http` code
+⚡ **Native Compatibility** - Works seamlessly with existing `net/http` code, you can use it as a helper library in your existing native Go projects
-🎯 **Gorilla/Mux Powered** - Flexible routing with middleware support

 #### Installation